 But which type are the best?

 Raw denim will not protect you if you fall off of your motorcycle.
-It doesn’t matter how ‘heavy’ the denim is or how thick the padding may be; regular denim will offer you absolutely zero protection from either impact or abrasion.
-If you fall off your bike at any decent speed and you’re just wearing normal jeans, then you can expect to suffer grazes, rash and the loss of skin.
-So errm… Don’t just wear normal denim if you value your body.
+It doesn’t matter how ‘heavy’ the denim is or how thick the padding may be; regular denim will offer no protection from either impact or abrasion.
+If you fall off your bike at speed and you’re just wearing normal jeans, then you can expect to suffer grazes, rash and the loss of skin.
+So we advise only wearing advanced types of denim when riding your motorcycle.

 Abrasion Protection ‘types’